AhnafSulficar/JavaSwingBasic/README.md

-#Java Swing Application for Student Authentication and Information Collection
+<h2>Java Swing Application for Student Authentication and Information Collection</h2>

 This is a Java Swing application that uses JDBC driver to authenticate students login and collect information from them.
 It was developed as part of the course requirements of a university.